drexed/active_object/README.md

 ```

 ####Last:####
 `last` returns the last character of the string.
 If a limit is supplied, returns a substring from the end of the string until it reaches the limit value (counting backwards).
-If the given limit is greater than or equal to the string length, returns a copy of self. `Rails Safe`
+If the given limit is greater than or equal to the string length, returns a copy of self.

 ```ruby
 "example".last     #=> "e"